 Jesus didn’t say it was wrong to desire to be great in His kingdom, but He did say we have to go about it the right way, with the right attitude.
 Leaders must lead by following Christ’s example of serving because there are way too many Christians who want to lead but aren’t willing to serve.

-Too many Christians are seeking to be great by trying to gain honour, glory and power and some churches are infested with ‘politicians’ who want the limelight and who strive for positions of maximum control and authority.
+We still desperately need these lessons of Jesus.
+Many, even in religion, are seeking to be great by trying to gain honour, glory and power.
+Churches are infested with ‘politicians’ who want the limelight and who vie for positions of maximum control and authority.
+We should be ashamed.

-Jesus was born in a stable outside a small town, He lived His life as a village carpenter and travelling preacher, He accumulated neither riches nor worldly power.
+Jesus was born in a stable outside a small town.
+He lived His life as a village carpenter and itinerant preacher.
+He accumulated neither riches nor worldly power.

 Yet, today, many of His self-proclaimed followers seek and promise the very things He rejected, as they pursue higher and higher positions in churches.
-It’s hard to imagine that Jesus would feel at home in their costly places of worship.
+It is hard to imagine that Jesus would feel at home in their costly cathedrals.

-It’s impossible to believe that He would preach the ‘gospels of health and wealth’ which is so popular today, it’s impossible to believe that He would preach, ‘follow Me and your life will be free from suffering!’
+It is impossible to believe that He would preach the ‘gospels of health and wealth’ which is so popular today.
+Jesus said the way to true greatness was the road of service and suffering.

 Jesus said the way to true greatness was the road of service and suffering, as His followers, we must learn how to serve the Lord, we must learn how to serve each other, we must learn how to serve those around us, those who so desperately need to not only hear Jesus in our words but see Jesus in our actions.